 Signs and symptoms

 History and physical examination are the most specific and sensitive ways of evaluating syncope.
-These measures, along with 12-lead electrocardiography (ECG), are the only current level A recommendations listed in the 2007 American College of Emergency Physicians (ACEP) Clinical Policy on Syncope.
+These measures, along with 12-lead electrocardiography (ECG), were the only current level A recommendations listed in the 2007 American College of Emergency Physicians (ACEP) Clinical Policy on Syncope.

 A detailed account of the event must be obtained from the patient, including the following: